MohdAdnanAli/Smart-Expense-Tracker-with-budget-warnings/README.md

 # Smart-Expense-Tracker-with-budget-warnings
-A simple crud app using jdbc as a expense tracker with budget warning for the expenses.
+A Hibernate crud app using jdbc as a expense tracker with budget warning for the expenses.

-# MENU
+# Featuring MENU
 System.out.println("1.
 To Create list of item as a Expense:");
 		System.out.println("2.
 To View a Expense:");
 		System.out.println("3.
 To View all Expenses:");